Wind in the Wilderness: Meeting God in Life’s Wild Seasons

 Now Scheduling for 2026!

 When life feels uncertain, dry, or untamed, we often wonder where God is in the wilderness.
-In this soul-nourishing retreat session, Wind in the Wilderness, we’ll explore how God meets us in those very places—with presence, provision, and purpose.
-Through scripture, storytelling, creative reflection, and contemplative prayer, women will be invited to:
+In this soul-nourishing retreat, Wind in the Wilderness, we’ll explore how God meets us in those very places—with presence, provision, and purpose.
+Through scripture, storytelling, creative reflection, and contemplative prayer, participants will be invited to:

 - Abide in the wilderness without fear